NearW/minecraft-speedrun/README.md

 }
 ```

+-   Type in `/exit` to stop the server completely or simply use the exit button of the terminal.

 ### Datapacks

 In order to automatically add datapacks to your world on each restart, add a folder named `datapacks` to the root of your